What is Massage Therapy?

-The key to achieving the desired results is in Greg’s approach to each client as an individual.
+The key to achieving the desired results is to approach each client as an individual.
 The application possibilities of Therapeutic Massage are vast, and a preconceived idea for treatment or “cookie cutter” routines will prove unsatisfactory for most clients.
 Likewise, it is critical for the client to take an active role in helping guide the therapeutic journey by giving feedback about their experience, both during and between sessions, and by practicing self-care every day.
 Because of this, a clear discussion between client and therapist regarding treatment objectives and options is essential.

 The Initial Massage Session

 When clients come in for their first session, they will have completed a form outlining their health history.
 This form will likely provide some primary information regarding the reason for the visit, but can also alert the therapist to other issues that might affect if and how Massage Therapy can be appropriately performed.

 Once our LMT has looked over the forms, he and the client will discuss the main reason for the visit.
 The client may be asked questions about the issue, so that it can be more effectively treated.
 Some typical questions could be:

 - How long has this been bothering you?

 - Are there things that make it feel better/worse?